Idit Elia Nathan— Draw Me a Home You can find the digital exhibtion archived here.

 Within the new context of this unprecedented outbreak, the methodology to developing the works has been rerouted and their final presentation reimagined.
 The artworks that will be presented all offer opportunities for active engagement from one’s own home and include drawings and audio-visual media as well as a sculptural mobile.

 ‘For years now, I’ve been exploring the subject of ‘home’ and it has been really interesting to take conversations intended for public places online’ says Idit.
 ‘People have contributed thoughts, feelings and drawings and the responses range from the most intimate and minute details to the larger socio-political aspects of home and what it means to people today.
 I am excited to create works that respond to the momentous period we’re all going through while retaining an interactive element despite the restrictions and I look forward to seeing how audiences will respond to them both in Luton and online’.

 An edited selection of responses and impressions will be hosted on the Draw Me a Home Journal.
-You can also find a list of the current questions and provocations here.
+You can also find a list of the provocations here.

-To mark the culmination of this project, Idit will be in-conversation via Zoom with curator Natalie Pace at Revoluton Arts’ Creative Café on Wednesday 15 July from 6.30-7.30pm.
-You can book your place via Eventbrite.
+To mark the culmination of this project, Idit was in-conversation via Zoom with curator Natalie Pace at Revoluton Arts’ Creative Café on Wednesday 15 July from 6.30-7.30pm.
+A recording of the event is available below.